 Maulana Dard met MGA at the very young age of about five when he went with his father to the Promised Messiah ’s house – an encounter that he held close to his heart throughout his life.
 Maulana Dard undertook his primary education in Ludhiana, Lahore and Patiala.

-He graduated with a BA in Lahore in 1914 and then an MA followed by a BT.
+Allegedly, he graduated with a BA in Lahore in 1914 and then an MA followed by a BT.
 He also completed the ‘Civil Service’ exam in 1919 (although he never entered government service).

 Maulana Dard was married twice; once in December 1915 to Sara Begum, daughter of Mian Muhammad Ismail, and then to Maryam Begum (his first cousin) daughter of Hadhrat Mian Abdullah Sanauri in December 1917.
 On both occasions, he was blessed to have Hudhur perform the Nikah (Islamic marriage pronouncement ceremony).
 It is relevant to point out that this second marriage occurred due to the wish of the Promised Messiah expressed when Maulana Dard was young and which later was brought to the attention of Maulana Dard ’s father.
 He had 14 children, yet despite his extremely busy schedule that left almost no time for his family, Maulana Dard knew how to make his presence felt even when he was physically absent, often thousands of miles away.
 Whilst in London, he used to write to each of his 14 children regularly to keep up their spirits.
 This shows how conscious he was of his role as a father, husband as well as his role as a servant of the community.